 ui44 currently tracks 2 robots from Unitree across 1 category.
 The company is grouped under China, and the current catalog footprint on ui44 includes H1, G1.

-That wider brand context matters because setup friction often lives at the app and ecosystem layer, not just on one device.
-The manufacturer route helps you see whether several products from the same company depend on the same connectivity assumptions.
+That wider brand context matters because the best buying decision usually depends on lineup depth and adjacent options, not just the one model featured most prominently in the article.
 The category mix here currently points toward Humanoid as the most useful next route if you want to see whether this article reflects a wider pattern inside the brand.

 1X Technologies